karafka/rdkafka-ruby/README.md

 ## Installation

 This gem downloads and compiles librdkafka when it is installed.
-If you have any problems installing the gem please open an issue.
+If you If you have any problems installing the gem, please open an issue.

 ## Usage